 Adorned with lush rainforest, open woodland and coral beaches, family-friendly Fitzroy Island is a part of the Great Barrier Reef World Heritage Area.

 Only 45-minutes from Cairns, or 30 minutes if you hop on the super-fast Thunderbolt, you’ll disembark to pristine, natural beauty.

 Enjoy great $$$ savings with a 2-Day Reef and Fitzroy Island Combo Package Deal Tour.
-Or if you're a little short on time, our Fitzroy Island and Great Barrier Tour 2 in 1 deal which is another great option.
+Or if book our Fitzroy Island and Great Barrier Tour 2 in 1 deal which is another great option.

 Alternatively, just book your transport and see where the day takes you, hiring water sports equipment as you go.

 Named after its two mountainous peaks, Double Island is located only minutes away from Palm Cove, the launch transfer access point for the island.

 The privately-owned island is home to a single, exclusive resort that allows a maximum of 36 guests at one time.
-Day trips to the island are not offered - the stunning island retreat is available for the exclusive use of resort guests.
+Day trips to Double Island are not offered - the stunning island retreat is available for the exclusive use of resort guests.

-If you’re lucky enough to be staying on the island, your driver will meet you at the airport, where you’ll be driven in a private limousine to Palm Cove to board the transfer vessel.
+If you’re lucky enough to be staying on Double Island, your driver will meet you at the airport, where you’ll be driven in a private limousine to Palm Cove to board the transfer vessel.
 Or you could opt for the helicopter transfer direct from the airport.
-However, the maximum number for this option is three per flight.

 Once you’ve arrived at your tropical destination, you’ll discover that each villa is ensconced within tropical rainforest, providing complete privacy while giving guests easy access to the beach only minutes away.